 When it comes to dividends, many people get confused on the ex-dividend date.
 In the picture above, when the ex-dividend date is Thursday, Oct 8, you actually need to purchase the stock before this date, not on this date to be eligible to receive dividends on Oct 31.

 Why?
-The Securities and Exchange Commission (SEC) requires a trade to settle in three business days for a trade to settle (T+3).
+The Securities and Exchange Commission (SEC) requires a trade to settle in two business days for a trade to settle (T+2).
 So when you purchase a stock, you technically don’t “own” the stock until three days later.

 So, for you to be on the record as a shareholder of TD to receive the October 31 dividends, you need to be a stockholder as of October 9.

-Given that it takes three business days for the trade to settle, it means you must purchase the stock on October 6 or earlier (or two days before the ex-dividend date).
-If you are considering buying a dividend stock and counting on receive dividends for a specific payment date, make sure you purchase the dividend stock three days before the record date.
+Given that it takes two business days for the trade to settle, it means you must purchase the stock on October 7 or earlier.
+If you are considering buying a dividend stock and counting on receive dividends for a specific payment date, make sure you purchase the dividend stock two days before the record date.
 I certainly made this mistake myself before.